apecloud/kubeblocks/docs/user_docs/cli/kbcli_addon_list.md

 ### Options

 ```
+      --engines              List engine addons only
   -h, --help                 help for list
   -o, --output format        prints the output in the specified format.
 Allowed values: table, json, yaml, wide (default table)
   -l, --selector string      Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 Matching objects must satisfy all of the specified label constraints.
       --show-labels          When printing, show all labels as the last column (default hide labels column)
+      --status stringArray   Filter addons by status
 ```

 ### Options inherited from parent commands